 Bounce Box on the Te Araroa Trail

-As with every other long distance hiking trail that I have hiked, I will be using a bounce box.
-I will post this box to myself as I hike along the trail.
-The box will contain my computer, cables, extra pairs of hiking shoes and some spare clothes that I will not need when hiking and I’ll have a couple of items of food.
+As with every other long distance hiking trail that I have hiked, I used a bounce box.
+I post this box to myself as I hike along the trail.
+The box contains my computer, cables, extra pairs of hiking shoes and some spare clothes that I will not need when hiking and I’ll have a couple of items of food.
 I will be sending the bounce box to selected places along the trail where I plan to take a rest day to get some blog updates completed and

 I will not be sending food to myself as I will choose to support the local shops and buy local.
 I’ll update the places I send my bounce box as it happens.